OWASP/www-project-ai-security-and-privacy-guide/index.md

 ---
 <img src="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/aisecprivlogosml.jpeg?raw=true" width="600" height ="127"><img src="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/humansonly.png?raw=true" align="right"/>

 Artificial Intelligence is on the rise and so are the concerns regarding AI security and privacy.
-This guide wants to provide clear and actionable insights on designing, creating, testing, and procuring secure and privacy-preserving AI systems.
+This guide is a working document to provide clear and actionable insights on designing, creating, testing, and procuring secure and privacy-preserving AI systems.

 See also [this useful recording](https://www.youtube.com/watch?v=ABmWHnFrMqI) or [the slides](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/20230215-Rob-AIsecurity-Appsec-ForSharing.pdf?raw=true) from [Rob van der Veer's talk](https://sched.co/1F9DT) at the OWASP Global appsec event in Dublin on February 15 2023, during which this guide was launched.
 And check out the Appsec Podcast episode on this guide ([audio](https://www.buzzsprout.com/1730684/12313155-rob-van-der-veer-owasp-ai-security-privacy-guide),[video](https://www.youtube.com/watch?v=SLdn3AwlCAk&)).